DRE2N/WorldSeedEntityEnginePaper/README.md

 Q: Why is my model not working?\
 A: Make sure you have the type set to `Bedrock Model` in blockbench

-Q: Why am I getting the exception `InaccessibleObjectException`\
-A: Make sure you have the VM arguments set up correctly, as described in the [Getting Started](#getting-started) section

 Q: Why are `ModelDamageEvent` and `ModelInteractEvent` not triggering?\
 A: You need to create hitboxes for the model [Hitboxes](https://github.com/AtlasEngineCa/WorldSeedEntityEngine/wiki/Bone-Types#hitbox)